mimo-capital/2022-08-mimo/docs/README.md

       uint256 mcrBuffer
     }

-The default state for our V2 SuperVault starts with `isManaged` set to `false` - which corresponds to a state of the vault not being open to automated.
-To open the vault up for automation, `isManaged` will need to be set to `true`.
+The default state for our V2 SuperVault starts with `isManaged` set to `false` - which corresponds to a state of the vault not being open to management.
+To open the vault up for management, `isManaged` will need to be set to `true`.

 To set the address of the manager, change the `manager` property.
 This address must be a whitelisted vault manager address on the protocol.